 06 of 10

 There's no better way to start Thanksgiving day than with these sweet and buttery pumpkin scones.
 The flavor and texture of these scones rivals that of any you would buy in a bakery or coffee shop.

 07 of 10

-This is another make-ahead recipe that works great for Thanksgiving morning.
+A strata is another make-ahead recipe that works great for busy mornings.
 If you're serving vegetarians, feel free to use sauteed mushrooms instead of the corned beef.
-Day-old bread works best for this breakfast strata.
+Day-old bread always works best for this dish.

 08 of 10

-Although you can't make this recipe in advance, it is ideal for holidays and special occasions.
-It looks impressive, and really, all you have to do is pour the mix into a baking dish, no flipping needed!Continue to 9 of 10 below.
+If you're looking to impress out-of-town guests, try a Dutch baby pancake.
+It looks fancy, but all have to do is pour the mix into a baking dish—no flipping needed!Continue to 9 of 10 below.

 09 of 10

-Quiche is perfect for holidays, because it tastes best when it is made in advance.
-You could make this recipe the day before Thanksgiving, or make it weeks in advance and freeze it.
+Quiches are perfect for holidays because it tastes best when it is made in advance.
+You can prepare this recipe weeks in advance and freeze it.
 The combination of bacon and cheese is a winning one.

 10 of 10